zripka/zripka.github.io/_posts/2021-10-25-freedombox-raspberry-pi.markdown

 # Second try: same thing again
 I repeated all the same steps from the @Geekzone video just in case I screwed something up.
 I think it legit doesn't work, though I'm sure it has something to do with the differences in either our networks or our hardware; @Geekzone uses a different Raspberry Pi than me, and it seemed to work fine.

+# Third try: Instructions from the Debian wiki
+Thanks for nothing, YouTube!
+(But actually thanks to @Geekzone, I appreciate u).
+I have to step out of my comfort zone (video tutorials) and follow some steps on the [wiki](https://wiki.debian.org/FreedomBox/Hardware/RaspberryPi4B).
+Immediately seeing that things are likely more complicated than I first thought.
+UEFI firmware?
+Oi.
+To be honest I'm not even sure what I'm doing, downloading this and using that image to set up the Raspberry Pi, but I'm going with it.
+Actually no---the wiki says that an alternative is to install Debian on the Raspberry Pi and then get the Freedombox packages up and running.
+I'm going to try that instead, because that way at least I can get "inside" the Raspberry Pi and have a better idea of what's going on.
+Using the video tutorial method, basically all I had to go off was literally the flashing little LEDs on the computer board, so this will be an improvement either way.

+Damn, as usual, having trouble following instructions because I'm on Windows. `wget` doesn't exist in git bash, or let me not say that---it would be a whole other process of installing it on my machine, etc. I just feel like Bash is so much more fluid and complete on linux.
+So needless to say I had to go around that part of the instructions.

+Ugh!
+I can't get the debian setup on Raspberry Pi to work headlessly, I can't connect to it whether it's on wifi or directly connected with Ethernet.
+This is frustrating, I feel like I can't get past step one.

 | All post updates   |
 |--------------------|
 | October 26th, 2021 |